 I get you.
-Travel TV is a bit sad these days without Tony Bourdain.
-That’s why this Thanksgiving, you’ll want to pivot to YouTube, and specifically, Sonny Side’s Best Ever Food Review Show.
+Travel TV is a bit sad these days without Anthony Bourdain.
+That’s why these days, you’ll want to pivot to YouTube, and specifically, Sonny Side’s Best Ever Food Review Show.

 Sonny hails from my home state, just south of my hometown of Brainerd, from the city of St. Cloud.
 It makes me like him even more to know he’s had tator tot hotdish and summoned the bravery to explore beyond the beautiful state of Minnesota.
 Because tator tot hotdish is reason enough to never leave Minnesota.

 After spending eight years in Korea working in video production for K-Pop stars and other clients, he hit his stride producing The Best Ever Food Review Show.

 Sonny has amassed quite a collection of reviews at this point, three years’ worth, from the regional foods of Vietnam, the Phillipines, India, Thailand, Taiwan and Cambodia and beyond, to seemingly strange, cringe-worthy or rare dishes (his latest episode features two types of eel and he’s also eaten dishes like goat poop soup and gag-inducing wood-eating worms).
 But he’s not a “Sonny one note” when it comes to strange foods–and that’s a good thing, ‘cuz I’m not a fan of eating weird things like the endangered puffin or fried bugs just for the sake of doing it.